vinayN01/TicketManagementSystem/README.md

 - Resolvers can work on and resolve the assigned tickets.

+## Data Storage

+In this system, we utilize two main tables for data storage:

+- **Users Table**: This table stores user credentials, including usernames, passwords and roles.

+- **Tickets Table**: Here, we store ticket details, to track and manage user-raised tickets.

 ## Requirements

 To run the Ticket Management System, you will need the following: